Decurity/semgrep-smart-contracts/README.md

 # Semgrep rules for smart contracts

-In this repository you can find [semgrep](https://semgrep.dev/) rules that look for patterns of vulnerabilities in smart contracts based on actual DeFi exploits.
+In this repository you can find [semgrep](https://semgrep.dev/) rules that look for patterns of vulnerabilities in smart contracts based on actual DeFi exploits as well as gas optimization rules that can be used as a part of the CI pipeline.

 ## Disclaimer